Best bike covers 2026: Keep your pride and joy protected from the elements

 Reasons to avoid

-While its size may be a drawback for those out and about, it does mean it’s much more accommodating of being placed over bike racks, and so represents a better system for more permanent, at-home protection.
-Two large slits allow access to locks both at the front and rear, should you wish to be doubly secure, which might be wise as the tropical styling certainly makes this the most aesthetic option too.
+While its size may be a drawback for those out and about, it does mean it’s much more accommodating of being placed over bike racks, making it a better system for more permanent, at-home protection.
+Two large slits allow access to locks both at the front and rear, and the tropical styling makes this the most aesthetic option in our lineup.

-The heavy plasticised canvas is rated to 6000mm hydrostatic head, and taped seams throughout keep the water out.
+The heavy plasticised canvas is rated to 6000mm hydrostatic head, and taped seams keep water out.
 Only when spraying a hose directly at the lock openings did I notice any ingress.

-An elasticated base, plus eyelets for further bungees help keep the slightly formless shape in check, as does a central elasticated cinch along the spine of the cover - without tightening this, I found ponding of water does occur.
-Handy arrows point to the front too, which helped when unfurling, but it still took me 2:42 to adequately cover my test bike, the longest time of all.
+There are useful arrows that point to the front of the cover, and while those helped when unfurling, it still took me 2:42 to adequately cover my test bike, the longest time of all.
 On the flip side, I stowed it away in a minute on the nose, made easy by a roomy stuff sack.

-Given the size and the large slits on both sides, I can see this having a use for coverage in transit, but Storm Skin is at pains to point out that it hasn’t been tested for such an application, so do so at your own risk.
+Given the size and the large slits on both sides, I can see this having a use for coverage in transit.
+However, Storm Skin has pointed out that this hasn't been thoroughly tested, so do so at your own risk.

 Best budget bike cover